|Years||1964 (4+ 7th)

 Obviously she rapidly discovered that the UL boathouse was on the tidal Thames in Chiswick, where the banks are more concrete than reed-lined, and what with this disappointment and the fact that she also wanted to have time do other studenty things, she initially only wanted to row once a week.
 However, with a cunning that could well have got her a long way in life, their cox Mary Mee asked her to do twice a week for the rest of the term, “Just until you’ve learned to row,” because there was an intercollegiate race in November and they wanted to do well.
 Christine grudgingly agreed and the crew rapidly improved but disaster struck in the race when the stretcher in their tub four broke 30 or so strokes into the race and they lost.

-Somewhat hooked by this time, when Margaret came back to London for her second term in January 1963 she went down to the boathouse on the first Wednesday afternoon, although she was unsure whether anyone else from Queen Mary College Boat Club would be there because Britain was in the grip of a famous ‘big freeze’.
-No one was, but a University of London Women’s BC crew had arrived for an outing but were one short and asked Christine if she’d join them.
+Somewhat hooked by this time, when she came back to London for her second term in January 1963 Christine went down to the boathouse on the first Wednesday afternoon, although she was unsure whether anyone else from Queen Mary College Boat Club would be there because Britain was in the grip of a famous ‘big freeze’.
+No one was, but a University of London Women’s BC crew had arrived for an outing but were one short and asked her if she’d join them.
 Soon after, ULWBC asked her if she’d like to carry on rowing with them.
 “I was quite stunned,” Christine remembers, “Because when they asked if I’d become a proper member of the crew, I thought this was a great honour but when I told the college that I’d been asked to row for the university they felt I’d betrayed them – there was this wonderful four that we had and there was me saying, ‘I’m terribly sorry, I’m going to row for the university instead.'”

 Her other memories of that time include their coach, and racing against the graduates from United Universities Women’s BC who were in their prime, making up at least part of the GB team for the European Women’s Rowing Championships every year from 1960-1965.
 “We had a coach called Dick Franckeiss,” she recalls.
 “Lovely gentleman.
 Quite old by that stage, but he’d cycle along the towpath coaching us.
 And we quite often used to compete against UU because they were competing in all these events and they needed someone to race against and there was no way we were going to beat them but we very nobly used to be put out to race against UU, so we’d think.
 ‘Oh we only lost to them by a length and a half this time!’
 We quite enjoyed it.”